 3. Use Verbal Corrections in a Timely Manner

 Two of the spontaneous rebellious acts of big dogs in a commanding position are jumping and biting.
-If your German Shepherd jumps, you have to see it as more than harmless fun.
+If your German Shepherd jumps, you must see it as more than harmless fun.

 4. Do Not Be Nervous Around Your German Shepherd